 ‘Excellent.
 He’s enterprising, aggressive, outgoing, young, bold...vicious.
 He’ll do.’

-Displeased, indeed, as the woeful, painfully amateurish, dismal and mostly mercifully unnoticed first allegorical feature ‘film’ of Landis implicitly inspired Kubrick to take off his MADcap again and get more serious and thoughtful when he rejoined Alcott and Philip Stone-who played the father of Alex in A CLOCKWORK ORANGE-on his next allegorical artbuster, BARRY LYNDON (1975), inspired by the allegorical William M. Thackeray novel, The Memoirs Of Barry Lyndon (1844).
+Displeased, indeed, as the woeful, painfully amateurish, dismal and mostly mercifully unnoticed first allegorical feature ‘film’ of Landis implicitly inspired Kubrick to take off his MADcap again and get more restrained and thoughtful when he rejoined Alcott and Milena Canonero and Jan Harlan-costume designer and assistant producer, respectively, on A CLOCKWORK ORANGE-and Pat Roach and Philip Stone-who played a bouncer in the Korova Milkbar and the implicitly Hitchcock linked Mr. DeLarge, respectively, in A CLOCKWORK ORANGE-on his next allegorical docufeature artbuster, BARRY LYNDON (1975), inspired by the allegorical William M. Thackeray novel, The Memoirs Of Barry Lyndon (1844).

 ‘The fact is, the young monkey’s fallen in love with Nora…’